 The toothpick trick

-We all know how to use a toothpick, but there is a trick if the piece of unwanted food just won’t budge.
+If you really want to get something out of your mouth without floss, try a toothpick.
+We all know how to use a toothpick, but there is a trick if the piece of unwanted food is completely stuck in your teeth.

 The toothpick trick: